xStrom/ci-test/ARCHITECTURE.md

-## Cross compiling tests
+## Cross compiling doc tests

 In order to cross compile doc tests, i.e. code blocks inside documentation, we need to use the [`-Zdoctest-xcompile`] feature.
-This feature is not yet stabilized and is officially only available via the nightly toolchain.
+This feature is [not yet stabilized][doctest-xcompile-issue] and is officially only available via the nightly toolchain.

 We don't really want to use the latest nightly to compile our tests.
 It can contain behavior differences compared to what our code expects.